feldob/InPUT/README.md

 Each programming language offers a language specific Readme in the respective folder.
 Currently, only Java is supported.
 C++ is coming soon.
 Take a look into [the tutorial page](https://github.com/feldob/InPUT/wiki/Tutorials) or view a screen cast [here](http://mutubehd.miun.se/video/742/InPUT+Tutorial+%28Step+1%29).

-# Good to know...
+# Working Offline (Java)

-When working offline, and input validation is desired, the schemaPath parameter in the [config.xml](https://github.com/feldob/InPUT/blob/master/Java/Source/InPUT4j/src/se/miun/itm/input/config.xml) must be set to a reachable location in the local network, containing the InPUT XSD descriptors (DesignSpace, Design, or CodeMappings).
+When working offline, schema validation has to be turned off in the [config.xml](https://github.com/feldob/InPUT/blob/master/Java/Source/InPUT4j/src/se/miun/itm/input/config.xml) by setting 'runtimeValidation' to false.
+As a consequence, execution becomes substantially faster too.
 The latest schemata can always be downloaded from here:

 * [design](https://github.com/feldob/InPUT/blob/master/Design.xsd)
 * [designSpace](https://github.com/feldob/InPUT/blob/master/DesignSpace.xsd)